wcjohnson/ribbon-cables/README.md

 ![Image](https://raw.githubusercontent.com/wcjohnson/ribbon-cables/main/doc/operational.png)

 You can build any size network of Multiplexers and they will all mutually connect.
 The pins are connected by number; to see corresponding pin numbers, just mouse over the Multiplexer.

+## Credits

+- **hgschmie** for the excellent Fiber Optics mod which inspired this mod.
+My main problem with Fiber Optics was its use of the electrical network, hence the custom ribbon cable network introduced in this mod.
+- The **Things library** for making this mod 100x easier to build.

 ## Contributing